winsyr/Cloud-Scripts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A collection of AWS scripts to support operational and security capability within the CSP.
+A collection of scripts to support operational and security capability cloud platforms.